 All data in your child's educational record is available for parents' and guardians' inspection and review.
-Student educational records includes a cumulative file and incident reporting file kept onsite at school in a secure space as well as electronic records kept by your child's jurisdiction (e.g. EasyIEP or Maryland Online).
+Student educational records include a cumulative file and incident reporting file kept onsite at school in a secure space as well as electronic records kept by your child's jurisdiction (e.g. PowerSchool's Special Programs or Maryland Online).
 Records specific to medical needs (e.g. visit notes, medication/feeding logs, authorizations/orders) are also electronically maintained by the school's nursing team.